mongodb/docs/source/includes/fact-live-migration-destination-cluster.rst

   In this situation, you can still migrate directly from the source cluster by pointing the :doc:`mongomirror </reference/mongomirror>` tool to the destination |service| cluster.

-- The live migration process may not be able to keep up with a source cluster whose write workload is greater than what can be transferred and applied to the destination cluster.
-You may need to scale the destination cluster up to a tier with more processing power, bandwidth or disk IO.